AuxiliumGuru/WebProg-Finals/README.md

     // Your code here
 }
 ```
-- To invoke the function, just call the function followed by its argument
+- To invoke the function, just call the function name followed by its argument

 ```js
 myFunction();